evkx/evkx.github.io/content/models/kia/ev9/ev9_gt/_index.md

 ### Seats

-Kia EV9 GT is available in a six or seven-seat layout for added versatility.
+The seat layout is six seats with two in front, two captain chairs in the second row, and a two-seat bench in the third row.

 #### First Row Seats